 What is economic order quantity and how do you calculate it?

-The economic order quantity is the order quantity that helps minimize holding costs and order costs for your business.
-Use the economic order quantity formula to start optimizing your inventory costs.
+The economic order quantity (EOQ) is the order quantity that helps minimize holding costs and order costs for your business.
+Use the EOQ formula to start optimizing your inventory costs.

 What is Economic Order Quantity?